 Source: AIHW 2023, tables Drg.1, SC.11 and Drg.54.

 Treatment agencies whose sole function is prescribing or providing dosing services for opioid pharmacotherapy are excluded from the AODTS NMDS.
 Due to the multi-faceted nature of service delivery in this sector, these data are captured in the National Opioid Pharmacotherapy Statistics Annual Data (NOPSAD) collection.

-NOPSAD data showed that nationally in 2020, 37% of clients reported heroin as their opioid drug of dependence across Australia (excluding data for Queensland).
-However, these data should be used with caution due to the high proportion of clients with ‘not stated/not reported’ as their drug of dependence in New South Wales (64%), Victoria (33%) and Tasmania (19%) (AIHW 2021b).
+NOPSAD data showed that, on a snapshot day in 2021, 44% of clients reported heroin as their opioid drug of dependence across Australia (excluding data for Queensland).
+However, these data should be used with caution due to the high proportion of clients with ‘Not stated/not reported’ as their drug of dependence; this was the case for 35% of clients overall (AIHW 2022b).

 For related content on at-risk groups, see:

 ABS (Australian Bureau of Statistics) 2019.
 Opioid-induced deaths in Australia.
 Canberra: ABS.
 Viewed 26 October 2021.

 ABS 2021.
 Causes of Death, Australia, 2021.
 ABS cat. no. 3303.0.
 Canberra: ABS.
 Viewed 29 September 2021.

 ACIC (Australian Criminal Intelligence Commission) 2019.
 Illicit Drug Data Report 2017–18.
 Canberra: ACIC.
 Viewed 7 August 2019.

 ACIC 2021a.
 Illicit Drug Data Report 2019–2020.
 Canberra: ACIC.
 Viewed 25 October 2021.

 ACIC 2023b National Wastewater Drug Monitoring Program Report 19.
 Canberra: ACIC, accessed 24 July 2023.